nicholasodonnell/arr-scripts/apps/mirrarr/README.md

 # Mirrarr

-Symlink movies from your Radarr tags & lists to a destination directory enabling the creation of separate Plex libraries.
-Run it as a cron job to to keep your libraries up-to-date!

 ## Usage

 > :exclamation: Be sure to mount `/path/to/radarr/root/folder` in the below example with your Radarr root folder(s).
 The path on the host should match the path in the container.